JyotiDuddy/Namaste-React/Days/Days6/README.md

  3. Whart is the difference between Monolithic and Microservices?
  Ans.
 1. In Monolithic , the entire application is built as a single and unified codebase, while in microservices , entire application is broken into smaller, independent services.

-    2. In Monolithic , one change requires redeploying the whole application, in microservices , each setvices can be redployes independently.
+    2. In Monolithic , one change requires redeploying the whole application, in microservices , each setvices can be redeloyes independently.

 4. Why do we need a useEffect hook?